ounjuu/ounjuu/README.md

 # 🌟 Introduction

 Hello!
-I am a developer aspiring to become a frontend developer.<br/> I have been learning web development with HTML, CSS, and JavaScript, and recently, I have taken an interest in full-stack development using React and Node.js.<br/>
+I am a developer aspiring to become a frontend developer.
+I am currently focusing on learning React and Node.js, and I am passionate about expanding my skills in full-stack development.
+While my main focus is on React and Node.js, I also have experience with HTML, CSS, and JavaScript, which I have used to build and style websites.

+With a strong foundation in frontend technologies, I am eager to learn more about backend development and integrate both sides to create seamless user experiences.
+I am looking forward to collaborating on projects that allow me to leverage both my frontend and backend development skills.

 # 💡 Interests